skybluee2001/AC215_AIResearchForGood/README.md

 **Container 3: RAG**

-Manages the retrieval of relevant research papers and generates responses for user queries using Gemini MiniLM
+Manages the retrieval of relevant research papers, performs further filtering using a fine-tuned relevance rating Gemini-1.5-Flash model, and generates responses for the end user using Gemini-1.5-Pro.

 Instructions for running the container:
 ```